gengstrand/clojure-news-feed/README.md

 This Java project builds a Hadoop map reduce job that inputs the Kafka feed topic performance data and outputs a per minute summary of various metrics used to load the OLAP cube.

+### perf

+The same map reduce job as NewsFeedPerformance only this time written in Clojure for Cascalog.

+### perf2

+The same map reduce job as NewsFeedPerformance only this time written Scala for Apache Spark.

 ### etl

 This Clojure project takes the output from the Hadoop news feed performance map reduce job and loads a MySql database ready for use by Mondrian's Pentaho OLAP server.

 ## License

-Copyright © 2013 Glenn Engstrand
+Copyright © 2013 - 2015 Glenn Engstrand

 Distributed under the Eclipse Public License, the same as Clojure.